jrivasromi/DSP_DEMO_GUI/README.md

 # DSP_DEMO_GUI
 A GUI used to teach basic concepts of DSP and PCM.
 This application was made using the PySide6 framework and runs on **Linux and Windows**.

+Currently the GUI is SPANISH only as this was a University project.

 ![image](https://github.com/user-attachments/assets/f9aea6b3-975c-428f-bf0e-fbcf0e392c59)

 ## Running